Your address will show here +12 34 56 78

 In the past week alone, every single human in the U.S. has gotten a pimple, according to very scientific data I just made up.
 But seriously, if I’m basing this solely off a dozen frantic, late-night text messages from friends and coworkers, then yeah, virtually everyone I know—including yours truly—has been inducted into the Big-Ass Breakout Club this summer, and we’re all asking the same thing: What the f*ck is happening right now??
 Are we under attack?
 Is this the second (puberty) coming?
 WILL WE EVER BE OKAY?!

-So, with a ZitSticka patch covering the throbbing cystic zit on my jaw and salicylic acid globbed onto the mysterious little whiteheads sprinkling my nose, I begged for answers from dermatologist Mona Gohara, MD, associate clinical professor at Yale University and OG calmer of my skin anxieties.
+So, with a ZitSticka patch covering the throbbing cystic zit on my jaw and globbed onto the mysterious little whiteheads sprinkling my nose, I begged for answers from dermatologist Mona Gohara, MD, associate clinical professor at Yale University and OG calmer of my skin anxieties.
 And according to Dr. Gohara, there very much is a reason why you’re breaking out right now.
 Actually, there are three:

 REASON #1: